High Availability for Your Production Environments: Introducing Database Replication in Timescale

 Get Started

-Timescale’s new database replication provides you with increased high availability and fault tolerance for your important database services.
-In addition, it allows you to scale your read workloads and better isolate your primary database for writes.
+Timescale’s new database replication provides increased high availability and fault tolerance for your important database services.
+It also allows you to scale your read workloads and better isolate your primary database for writes.
 Check out our documentation for more information on how to use this database replication in Timescale.

 Replicas are immediately available for Timescale users.
-If you want to try Timescale, you can create a free account to get started—it’s 100% free for 30 days, without a credit card required.
-And if you have any questions, you can find us in our Community Slack and also in the Community Forum.
+If you want to try Timescale, you can create a free account to get started—it’s 100 % free for 30 days, and no credit card required.
+If you have any questions, you can find us in our Community Slack and the Community Forum.